jasoninwhere-cmd/jasonmc.github.io/index.md

 ## Welcome to My School Portfolio

-Use the sidebar to navigate grades and subjects.
+Use the sidebar or top menu to navigate grades and subjects.

-You can also add announcements or featured assignments here.
+You can add announcements, featured assignments, or any welcome text here.

 </div>
 </div>